JamesByers/Intro_to_Visualization/README.md

 * Create a new chart using the "Measure Names and filters to create a chart comparing all four entrance counts over time

 #### Code along - Create Dashboards  -  8:20
-* Create a dashboard from worksheet visualizations
+* Create a dashboard from worksheet vizualizations
 * Add text and blank areas for clarity and pleasant appearence

 #### Exercise: Create dashboards with Pronto Bike share data